stonepros/stone/doc/man/8/rgw-orphan-list.rst

 administration utility.
 It produces a listing of rados objects that are not directly or indirectly referenced through the bucket indexes on a pool.
-It places the results and intermediate files on the local filesystem rather than on the ceph cluster itself, and therefore will not itself consume additional cluster storage.
+It places the results and intermediate files on the local filesystem rather than on the stone cluster itself, and therefore will not itself consume additional cluster storage.

 In theory orphans should not exist.
-However because ceph evolves rapidly, bugs do crop up, and they may result in orphans that are left behind.
+However because stone evolves rapidly, bugs do crop up, and they may result in orphans that are left behind.